mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 }
 ```

-> 🐿️ The `rss.xml` extension is optional.
-You could also name the posts endpoint `posts.json` if you wanted which is preferred if you use prerendering and have clashing route names.
+> 🐿️ The endpoint extensions like `.xml` and `.json` are optional unless you use prerendering and have clashing route names.

 This is the least XML required for an RSS feed which you can validate with [W3C Feed Validation Service](https://validator.w3.org/feed/) when you deploy the site.

-You can include this markup in `app.html` so when people input your website URL in their RSS reader it's going to pick it up.
+You can include this markup in `app.html` so when people input your website URL in their RSS reader it's going to pick it up:

 ```svelte:src/app.html {4} showLineNumbers
 <!DOCTYPE html>